mohmahkho/mohmahkho.github.io/_pages/about.md

 ---

 ## Hello!
 I'm a second-year computer science PhD student at Simon Fraser University where I'm fortunate to be advised by Igor Shinkar.
-My research interests encompass a broad range of topics within theoretical computer science, with a particular focus on complexity theory, pseudorandomness, interactive proofs, and learning theory.
+I have a broad interest in topics within theoretical computer science, including complexity theory, pseudorandomness, interactive proofs, and learning theory.